-Silver: Light and Shade will explore the different processes used by silversmiths to create a range of surface textures and patterns, highlighting the continuity between the techniques used for centuries and those used today.
-Showcasing the work of skilled contemporary makers alongside masterpieces made over the last 500 years, the exhibition will consider what inspires commissions and how different artists approach them to create extraordinary and unusual objects.
-It will place extraordinary objects of the past in context, highlighting silver’s enduring appeal in surprising ways.
+Silver: Light and Shade explores the different processes used by silversmiths to create a range of surface textures and patterns, highlighting the continuity between the techniques used for centuries and those used today.
+Showcasing the work of skilled contemporary makers including Hiroshi Suzuki, Malcolm Appleby, Rod Kelly and Adi Toch alongside some of the finest and rarest pieces in silver to have survived from the last 500 years, the exhibition considers what inspires commissions and how different artists approach them to create exquisite and unusual objects.

 The University of Bath